corsairmarks/combined_silfae_revisited/mod/README.md

     * Apply new mono-gender portrait rules
     * More Pop clothing selector refinements
     * Update custom starting system to handle the changes in the base game (mostly for Anglers)
-    * Add new tech for special Aquaponics farm - needed more food for Anglers starting in the Eye of Terror
+    * Add new tech for special Aquaponics Farms - needed more food for Anglers starting in the Eye of Terror
 * 3.0.1 Small adjustments
     * Restrict the Aquaponics tech to Angler empires, unless a mod is detected that allows normal empires to work Angler jobs
     * No longer ignore portrait duplication for the pre-scripted empire